maxr21/belgiumsquad/content/MaxRobinson/phase4Deliverable.md

 # Enjoyable fun activites

 Unfortunately I caught ill towards the end of the week and couldn't attend as many activities as I wanted to but I was able to go to C-mine, the old coal mine in Genk.
 It was really cool seeing how impressive the engineering was behind these massive mines.
-Also very sad to hear about the conditions for the workers.